What Is Direct Mapping in Cache Memory?

 Q: What is direct mapping in computer architecture?

-Direct mapping is a cache mapping technique that assigns each block of the main memory to a specific line in the cache.
-The mapping is determined using the formula K mod N, where K is the block number and N is the number of lines in the cache.
+Direct mapping is a cache-mapping method in which every main-memory block has one fixed cache line.
+The destination line is calculated with K mod N, where K is the block number and N is the number of cache lines.

-Q: How are addresses generated in the CPU and resolved?
+Q: How are main memory blocks calculated in the example?

-Q: What is a cache hit and cache miss in direct mapping?
+Q: What is the difference between a cache hit and a cache miss in direct mapping?

-- Cache hit occurs when the requested block or word is already present in the cache, while cache miss occurs when it is not present, requiring replacement.
+A cache hit occurs when the requested block or word is already present in the cache.
+A cache miss occurs when it is absent, so the required block must replace the block occupying its fixed cache line.

 Summary & Key Takeaways